What is an Alcohol Intervention?

 Gather all of the people that are worried about the individual’s behaviour and substance use.
 While this may seem like they are all coming together against the person with the disorder, the tone of the intervention should be one of love, compassion, concern and above all else nonjudgmental attitude.

-Choosing a good time and place can set an addiction intervention up for success or failure.
+Choosing a good time and place can set an alcohol intervention up for success or failure.
 Keep it neutral and comforting, so there are no inherent conflicts with the person with the disorder.
 If the addict has a problem with a time or place, then they are already primed to be defensive and agitated.

 Do not try to end the intervention by forcing them to go into treatment.
-Lay out what you have to say, the problems you see and the consequences for whichever choice they make, to continue using or to seek a healthier way and go into treatment.
+Layout what you have to say, the problems you see and the consequences for whichever choice they make, to continue using or to seek a healthier way and go into treatment.
 It is helpful to have these statements prepared and written down in advance.
 In the heat of the moment, it can be easy to forget things, or worse to fall under pressure.

 What happens in between the beginning and the end of the intervention can vary.
 The flow would look the same, but there are two general ways it can go.

-Keys to a successful addiction intervention
+Keys to a successful alcohol intervention

 First, the focus of the intervention can be on the person with the substance use problem.
 This may sound odd because they are the one with the problem, right?
-Well, yes, they do have a disorder, but when talking about planning an addiction intervention, the focus can be on them, or it can be on the loved ones gathered at the intervention.
+Well, yes, they do have a disorder, but when talking about planning an alcohol intervention, the focus can be on them, or it can be on the loved ones gathered at the intervention.

 When doing an intervention focused on someone who has a substance use disorder, the people in the room will be taking turns talking about what they see the person doing.
 The addict will have to hear uncomfortable truths about their behaviour and what it costs them.
 It would be like listening to every bad thing you have ever done listed in front of you.
-At the very least it is uncomfortable and painful.
+At the very least, it is uncomfortable and painful.